EMMANUELWB/Motor-Vehicle-Insurance-Data/analysis/t_test.md

 - p-value: ≈ 0

 **Interpretation:**
 The mean premium for drivers with subscriptions is **statistically significantly higher** than for those without (p ≪ 0.001).
-However, the standardized effect (Cohen's d ≈ 0.18) is **small**, meaning the practical difference—while consistent and repeatable given huge sample sizes—is modest (~$26 difference on average).
+However, the standardized effect (Cohen's d ≈ 0.18) is **small**, meaning the practical difference while consistent and repeatable given huge sample sizes is modest (~$26 difference on average).
 This suggests subscription status correlates with higher premiums, but it may not be a strong standalone driver of premium magnitude; consider controlling for confounders (vehicle value, risk type, age, channel) in follow-up models.

 ---